Uzbekistan: Official and widely spoken languages

 Modern Script Reforms in Schools

 Since 1993, the shift from the Cyrillic to the Latin alphabet has been a significant milestone.
-This transition symbolizes independence and a move toward building a strong national identity9.
+This transition symbolizes independence and a move toward building a strong national identity.
 For the younger generation, the Latin script simplifies learning and fosters a deeper connection to their language.

 • Alphabet reforms have redefined the educational landscape, making learning more accessible.